Close Menu

 You will know if you hire our legal team because we will send you our contract and other SSA paperwork to fill out.
 Return your paperwork to us as soon as possible.
 If you need help with your case, contact us.

-If you want to learn more about the representatives at Cannon Disability Law you can go to our About Us page.
-For example, you may want to know that Dianna Cannon has been practicing Social Security law for thirty years.
-Brett Bunkall and Andria Summers have also won thousands of Social Security disability cases.
+If you want to learn more about the lawyers and staff at our law firm you can read our About Us page.
+For example, you may want to know that Dianna Cannon has been helping her clients win benefits for over thirty years.
+Brett Bunkall and Andria Summers have also won thousands of Social Security cases.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms that will need to be filled out.
 Don’t worry.
 If you have questions about these forms, we will answer them.
-You can learn more about SSA’s appeal forms here.
+You can learn more about SSA’s appeal forms.
 Call us today.

 We represent clients in many states.
 States we serve include Nevada, Utah, Colorado, California, and Idaho.
-Find out more about Nevada disability benefits here.
-Learn more about Utah disability benefits and California disability benefits here.
+Find out more about Nevada SSD benefits.
+Learn more about Utah SSDI and SSI benefits and California SSDI benefits.
+Idaho SSD benefit information is here.
 No matter where you live, we want to be your legal team.
 Call us now.
-We will answer your questions about your ADHD disability case
+We will answer your questions about your ADHD benefits.

 Facebook Twitter LinkedIn